jfreeman812/QE-Tools/_docs/reporting/manual.rst

 Sending the Data
 ----------------

 To send data separate from the provided tools, a data broker has been created that allows data easily to be sent to the reporting tool.
-The :doc:`Data Broker Documentation<databroker>` details the input and output specifications/contract. `Swagger documentation <https://qetools.rax.io/coverage/doc>`_ is also available.
+The `Data Broker Documentation`_ details the input and output specifications/contract. `Swagger documentation <https://qetools.rax.io/coverage/doc>`_ is also available.
 The data can be posted to ``https://qetools.rax.io/coverage/<environment>/``.

 ``environment`` may be either ``staging`` or ``production``:

 - ``staging`` should be used while you are testing your data uploads, and it will provide validation of your payload.
-- ``production`` may be used to send final data, once the relevant Product Hierarchies have been added to the :doc:`Product Hierarchy Whitelist<../../data_broker/data/whitelist>`.
+- ``production`` may be used to send final data, once the relevant Product Hierarchies have been added to the `Product Hierarchy Whitelist`_.

 cURL